LarryDong/LarryDong.github.io/_pages/about.md

 ---
 permalink: /
-title: "This new homepage is under construction now..."
+title: "Welcome to my NEW homepage!
+(Still under construction now) "
 excerpt: "About me"
 author_profile: true
 redirect_from: